bomonike/bomonike.github.io/README.md

 ---
-lastchange: "v003 + wilson - slash at end of url :README.md"
+lastchange: "v004 + reasoning & maximum-limits :README.md"
 ---
 This is used while <a target="_blank" href="https://wilsonmar.github.io/posts">wilsonmar.github.io</a> is being repaired.